Phase 3 Reconnect Studies

 - Study 301: Mean change of 0.54 vs. 0.24, median change of 0.60 vs. 0.00, p=0.0002; and,

 - Study 302: Mean change of 0.63 vs. 0.21, median change of 0.60 vs. 0.00, p<0.0001.

 The FSDS-DAO Item 13 showed a statistically significant reduction in distress related to low sexual desire for bremelanotide compared to placebo in both trials:

 - Study 301: Mean change of -0.74 vs. -0.35, median change of -1.0 vs. 0.0, p<0.0001; and,

 - Study 302: Mean change of -0.71 vs. -0.41, median change of -1.0 vs. 0.0, p=0.0057.

-Women in the trials have the option, after completion of the trial, to continue in an open-label safety extension study and follow them for a period of 12 months.
-All patients in the open-label safety extension study will receive Rekynda.
-This data will be used to support the long term safety of Rekynda used as an “as needed” treatment for HSDD.
+Women in the trials have the option, after completion of the trial, to continue in an open-label safety extension study for a period of 12 months.
+All patients in the open-label safety extension study will receive bremelanotide.
+This data will be used to support the long term safety of bremelanotide used as an “as needed” treatment for HSDD.